EN

 DuPage County Health Department (630-682-7400)

 Goal is to strengthen the functioning of families by assisting a child or adolescent with severe emotional problems.
 Support and education is available to family members.
 Private insurance is not accepted for child and adolescent services.
 Other restrictions may apply.
-Please contact the Health Department direction to complete a phone intake and determine if your child qualifies for services.
+Please contact the Health Department directly to complete a phone intake and determine if your child qualifies for services.

 https://www.dupagehealth.org/181/Child-and-Adolescent-Services